Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 ## Eventline
 An *eventline* is a [bubble chart](#bubble-chart) with a time-based x-axis.
 It has the following values:

-* X-value: This must be connected to a Date
+* X-value: This must be of a date data type.
-* Y-value, Radius and Color: Must be numerical
+* Y-value, Radius and Color: These must be numerical.
-* Remaining values: These will show up in the tooltip with their label and value.
-Can be any data type
+* Remaining values will show up in the tooltip with their label and value.
+These be of any data type.

-By clicking and dragging over the graph, the user can select a zoomed in area to display.
-Double-click to zoom back.
+By clicking and dragging in the graph, the user can select a zoomed in area to display.
+A double-click will zoom back.

 *A typical use case would be showing customers; when they were registered on the x-axis, valuation on the y-axis, number of employees as radius and color according to the customer's field of business*